SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 You can use the *Eye* button next to the boxes to show or hide the respective objects in the 3D scene.
 You can also right click in the 3D or 2D views to show or hide objects.
-To delete an object, select it in a box and press twice the *Thrashcan* button.
+To delete an object, select it in a box and press the *Trashcan* button twice.

 The segmentation algorithm might not always be able to segment a given input volume.
 Any number of reasons can cause this, e.g. poor quality pictures.
 One thing which might help is to check the